rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 So my recommended starting language is: **python**.
 Yes, I am bigoted, but I accept that other languages like Ruby may be just as good.
-Javascript, in my opinion, is too unnecessarily hard for beginners with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.
+Javascript, in my opinion, is unnecessarily hard for beginners with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.

 Python is a relatively simple language to start with, but it is powerful.
-Much of that power is hidden away but available when you need it.
+Much of that power is hidden away but is available when you need it.

 Python has too many good data structures built-in to be a *really* good teaching language. [#]_  To learn the bones of linked lists and hash tables you really should implement them in something like C or assembler.
-You can implement them in python, of course, but most students aren't shown that.
+You can implement them in python, of course, but most students aren't shown that. [#]_

 So python is simple.
-But that doesn't mean it's limiting like other simple languages, such as Basic.
-With python you have a pretty good object-oriented environment.
+But that doesn't mean it's limiting like other simple languages such as Basic.
+With python you also have a pretty good object-oriented environment.
 You just aren't forced to use it as you are with Java.
 The language also has limited functional programming features.

 Once you can handle all that python itself offers there is a large library of built-in modules that allow you to do just about anything you want to do.